-- The objectives of the plan are to locate and delineate the FTS flow path from its source in the Clearwater, and identifying the root cause(s) of FTS. - The plan was approved by AESRD December 9, 2013. - To date, we have drilled 49 Cretaceous investigation wells on the four sites and performed remedial operations on two additional abandoned wellbores in the area. - Construction of the fissure containment structures and drilling pads on the terrestrial sites is complete. - Site preparation at the 9-21 site is ongoing.
+- The objectives of the plan are to locate and delineate the FTS flow path from its source in the Clearwater, and identifying the root cause(s) of FTS. - The plan was approved by AESRD December 9, 2013. - To date, we have drilled 53 Cretaceous investigation wells on the four sites. - Construction of the fissure containment structures and drilling pads on the terrestrial sites is complete. - Primrose Flow to Surface Causations Report has been submitted to AER and posted on our corporate website